enkidevs/curriculum/General/Networking/network-interfaces-tools.md

 Specifying an interface name as an argument will limit the output to that specific interface.

-Interfaces vary from distribution to distribution, for example: `lo` is used on Linux machines, while `lo0` is available on Mac.
+Interfaces vary from distribution to distribution, for example: `lo` is used on Linux machines, while `lo0` is available on OSX.

 An example output for the *loopback* on **Linux** is: